-helm upgrade <release\name> <directory path of the extracted chart> --reuse-values --set apiKeyCreate=false oc logs <pod\name> -n <namespace>
+helm upgrade <release_name> <directory path of the extracted chart> --reuse-values --set apiKeyCreate=false kubectl logs <pod_name> -n <namespace>

-Hyperscale logs (OpenShift)
+Hyperscale logs (Kubernetes)

-All Hyperscale Compliance containers log to stdout and stderr so that their logs are processed by OpenShift.
-To view container-level logs running on the OpenShift cluster, run the following command:
+All Hyperscale Compliance containers log to stdout and stderr so that their logs are processed by Kubernetes.
+To view container-level logs running on the Kubernetes cluster, run the following command:

-Limitations (OpenShift)
+Limitations (Kubernetes)

-This release of the Hyperscale Compliance does not support deploying/scaling up the services to multiple nodes in a Kubernetes cluster.
+This release of the Hyperscale Compliance does not support scaling up the services in a Kubernetes cluster.
 This support will be added in a future release.
-Currently, Hyperscale Compliance is only supported on single-node Kubernetes clusters.